Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 # Quality Assurance &nbsp; &mdash; &nbsp; Pitfalls

-There are some observation and bookmarks to share.
-Not for rant but as theses for organization.
+> **I've collected some observations and bookmarks to share &mdash; not for tirades but as theses for countermeasures.**

 ## Conceptual

 ### Apathy

-QA doesn't deliver and thus is the first item to spare on: declared or concealed, individually and by whole teams/departments.
+QA doesn't deliver end products but consumes resources and thus is the first to spare: declared or concealed, individually and by whole teams/departments.
 Consequences are the subject of luck or misfortune.

-Non-critical features may be neglected for years &mdash; don't expect all popular (especially mobile) apps to support 125%, 150%, and 200% scaling.
+Non-critical features may be neglected for years &mdash; don't expect all popular (especially mobile) apps to support 125% (150%, 200%) view scaling.
 Localization of enough applications may be unreadable.

 ###  Formality vs. Engagement

 🚧

+Observation is harder than action.

+Fulfilling all test procedures manually or writing tests that may report few non-critical errors disappoints and looks profligate.

 ### "Wishful thinking"

-A software product or a team can deserve a high credit, which sideeffect ls non-critical and shallow checks.
-Especially of the established parts.
+A software product or a team can deserve a high credit.
+The side effect is non-critical and shallow checks, particularly of the established parts.

-Good personal relationships may (note **may**) turn on blind eye.
+Good personal relationships may (note **may**) turn a blind eye.

 ### "Blaming the messenger"

 The mirrored twin of _wishful thinking_ is the negative reaction of developers to reports.

-Who would treat discovered omissions and bugs as accusation of bad performance (mostly false).
+They may treat discovered omissions and bugs as accusations of bad performance (mostly wrong).

-And yes this means more job, stress and distraction.
+And yes, this means more job, stress and diversion.

 This will discourage testers from reporting the facts or soft-pedal them.